Children are at risk of sleep-disordered breathing (SDB), respiratory distress or respiratory failure if they have:

 - Upper airway obstruction (caused by adenoid and tonsil hypertrophy, high arched palate, laryngomalcia and mircognathia)1

 - Lower airway obstruction or restriction (caused by bronchiectasis or scoliosis) 1

 - Poor muscle tone (frequently associated with congenital conditions including muscular atrophies and dystrophies)1

 - Poor functioning of the pons medulla (brain) and/or central nervous system (caused by congenial central hypoventilation syndrome or spinal cord injury) 1

 If young children contract a respiratory infectious disease, they are also at risk of acute episodes of respiratory distress or respiratory failure, and may need respiratory support therapy during this time.

-The treatment for paediatric SDB, respiratory distress and respiratory failure ranges from surgery to non-invasive ventilation (NIV) to invasive ventilation.
+The treatment for pediatric SDB, respiratory distress and respiratory failure ranges from surgery to noninvasive ventilation (NIV) to invasive ventilation.